 Most doctors also recommend a monthly self-exam.
 When you’re in a warm shower, a man can feel his testicles for lumps.
 Typically, these lumps are painless.
 In addition, significant swelling in one testicle may also indicate the onset of testicular cancer.

 6. Prostate Cancer Screening

-The only way to know for sure if a person has prostate cancer is a biopsy.
-However, there are two tests that allow providers to identify if the person is at a high risk for prostate cancer.
+The only way to know for sure if a person has prostate cancer is through a biopsy.
+However, there are two tests that allow providers to identify if the person is at high risk for prostate cancer.
 The American Cancer Society recommends that men discuss prostate cancer screenings with providers at around age 50.
 Men with a family history of prostate cancer should begin that conversation around age 40.

 There are two main tests that can be run for prostate cancer.
 Once again, these tests are a risk assessment and not a means of diagnosing prostate cancer.
-If the test is positive, a provider will typically order a biopsy – which involves the extraction of sample cells or tissues from the body, especially from an visibly affected area.
+If the test is positive, a provider will typically order a biopsy – which involves the extraction of sample cells or tissues from the body, especially from a visibly affected area.

 - PSA Test: This is a blood test that checks for prostate antigen levels in this blood.
 A healthy level is considered under 4 NG/ML of blood.

 - In this exam, a provider inserts a gloved finger into the rectum to feel for bumps and any other irregularities.